openfed/AccessibilityCheckServer/README.md

 ## Running a server on a remote machine

-- Copy `server/config.example.js` to `server/config.js`.
-Then update `server/config.js` to contain the URL of the HTMLCS library (used by the frontend for translating message codes received by the backend to the relevant human-readable message).
 - Update `src/app/config.ts` to contain the URL of the backend server.
 - Run `ng serve --public HOSTNAME --host PUBLICIP` to serve up the front-end.
 - Navigate to the server directory and run `node bin/www` to start the back-end server.